How to sell energy back to the grid. Ways for your business to make money

 Read the full guidelines for anaerobic digestion here.
 For more detailed information on how the wider energy market works, check out our guide to how energy is bought and sold and how it affects UK prices.

-For those who use small generators, in order to benefit from this scheme, you need to go through the process of applying and pass the requirements below.
+For those who use small generators, you need to go through the process of applying and passing the requirements below to benefit from this scheme.

 First, check if you’re eligible